ppy/osu-web/resources/views/docs/_websocket_commands.md

 # Websocket Commands

-Similar to Websocket commands have the format:
+Websocket commands have the format:

 ```json
 {